+Figure 12 The excel file after the computer program ran and analyzed it.

-DATA ANALYSIS
+EXCEL SPREADSHEET ANALYSIS

-I used Microsoft Excel to analyze data and create histograms and a Time Resolution Plot.
+I used Microsoft Excel as shown Fig.12 to analyze data and create histograms and a Time Resolution Plot.
 The columns on the excel spreadsheet had to be adjusted.
-To adjust the ADC and TDC values we used the formula (4096) * (n-1).
-The (n) was representative of the input number the increment number used and increased by a value of 4096 each input.
+To adjust the ADC and TDC values we used the formula: Value = (4096) * (n-1).
+The (n) was the TDC address number and ranged from 1 to 6 for the 6 PMT inputs.
 The TDC converts the time interval between START/STOP events spanning 0–100 ns into a 12-bit integer between 0–4095.
 The number 4096 was chosen as this allowed the whole spectrum of values from the TDC and ADC to be used, allowing us to exclude any values that didn’t fall into this range.

 After the values were corrected, I binned different values until the data was properly graphed.
-Values that were not between the values of 0-4095 were removed as as well as values that didn’t fall between ten and 90 percent of the curve.
+Values that were not between the values of 0-4095 were removed as well as values that didn’t fall between ten and 90% of the curve.

 Calculating the Time Resolution

 To calculate the time resolution first I had to remove any counts that equaled 4095, 1, or 0.
 Then used calculations to get the time resolution values.
+The top scintillator is represented by the letter A, the bottom scintillator the letter B, and the scintillator being tested is represented by the letter S.

 The reference systems time resolution is measured using